 16.6 Tier 1X payments are in the nature of liquidated damages.
 Before CLEC shall be able to file an action seeking contract damages that flow from an alleged failure to perform in an area specifically measured and regulated by the CPAP, CLEC must first seek permission through the Dispute Resolution Process set forth in section 17.0 to proceed with the action.
 This permission shall be granted only if CLEC can present a reasonable theory of damages for the non-conforming performance at issue and evidence of real world economic harm that, as applied over the preceding six months, establishes that the actual payments collected for non-conforming performance in the relevant area do not redress the extent of the competitive harm.
 If CLEC can make this showing, it shall be permitted to proceed with this action.
+Any damages awarded through this action shall be offset with payments made under this CPAP.
 If the CLEC cannot make this showing, the action shall be barred.
 To the extent that CLEC's contract action relates to an area of performance not addressed by the CPAP, no such procedural requirement shall apply.